-Want to meet and mingle with these seven authors on one incredible day?
-Check out the “Accelerate The Next Stage of Your Success” event on May 20, 2017 at the Stanford Graduate School of Business.
-ReBoot Accel is partnering with the GSB to bring you the thought leaders, research and techniques that can make a difference in the quality of your career and life.
-Hope to see you there!
+Thanks to the Stanford GSB for one incredible day!
+We enjoyed meeting all these authors and more at the “Accelerate The Next Stage of Your Success” event on May 20, 2017 at the Stanford Graduate School of Business.
+ReBoot Accel partnered with the GSB to bring thought leaders, research and techniques that make a difference in the quality of women’s careers and lives.
+Missed it?
+Stay tuned for a fall redux.

 Work, PAUSE, Thrive: How to Pause for Parenthood without Killing Your Career by Lisen Stromberg

 Lisen Stromberg has been a valued advisor and friend to ReBoot Accel from the beginning.
 She embodies and is a cutting-edge leader of our shared cause: getting educated and talented women back into the paid workforce and in positions of influence following a career pause; and educating corporations about how this produces a positive HR ROI for them.